-Our treatment options for plantar fasciitis usually do not require a reduction in activity levels.
+Most treatment options for plantar fasciitis usually do not require a reduction in activity levels.
 Treatments come in various forms.
-From administration of medications to stretching exercises and night splints and even physical therapy (such as ultrasound and electrical stimulation) just to name a few.
+From administration of medications to stretching exercises and night splints and even physical therapy such as ultrasound and electrical stimulation just to name a few.

-Ankle N Foot Centers offer state of the art technology such as ePats or Extracorporeal Shock-wave Therapy and Amnio/Stem Cell injections to treat plantar fasciitis and a variety of other ailments.
+Ankle N Foot Centers clinics offer bleeding-edge technology, such as ePats or Extracorporeal Shock-wave Therapy and Amnio/Stem Cell injections to treat plantar fasciitis and a variety of other ailments.

 Other, less common causes of heel pain include calcaneal or “heel bone” fractures, bone spurs and bone spur fractures, tumors both malignant and benign, and bone cysts as well as pinch nerves.
 There may also be medical issues such as “Psoriatic heel” that can be the cause of heel pain.
 That’s where our detailed examination and knowledge help us pinpoint the cause of your pain.

 Our patients can be accurately diagnosed the same day with our digital x-rays, diagnostic ultrasound and other exam modalities!